-Prerequisite: MATH-025 or MATH-026 or appropriate placement as determined by the COC assessment process.
+Prerequisite: MATH-025 or MATH-026

 A lecture-based introduction to the basic elements of algebra for those who need a preparatory course before enrolling in elementary algebra.
 Units do not apply to the associate degree.
 An alternative to the MATH-059 computer-assisted course.